 The Floating Island Project is stewarded by nonprofit organizations the Seasteading Institute and Blue Frontiers.
-Backed with original investment from Paypal co-founder, Peter Thiel, the project team could have up to $50 million burning a hole in their Speedo’s.
-The project has lofty ambitions too, this is no floating island resort, aiming to offer solutions to the problems of rising sea levels and sustainable development.
+Backed with original investment from Paypal co-founder, Peter Thiel, the project team could have up to $50 million burning a hole in their Speedos.
+The project has lofty ambitions, too.
+This is no floating island resort.
+The objective is to offer solutions to the problems of rising sea levels and sustainable development.

 Read more: Italian Prime Minister Lying On His CV

 However, Seasteading President and ‘Aquapreneur’, Joe Quirk, believes housing costs will initially reflect the same prices to be found in the London and New York real estate markets.
 So, not everyone will be able to dip their toes in the waters of this floating island paradise.